taylorhh5/Jiu-Jitsu/README.md

 # Tech Stack
 CSS | JavaScript | React | Redux | Node.js/Express | PostgresSQL

+## Installation
+Clone the repository
+cd into the app folder
+Run yarn install to install necessary packages
+Now you can run the scripts listed below to start the app in development mode or build the app for production.

-# Available Scripts
+## Available Scripts
-in the project directory, you can run:
+In the project directory, after running npm install or yarn install, you can run:

-## yarn start
+### yarn start
 runs the app in development mode. open http://localhost:3000 to view in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## yarn test
+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

 ## yarn build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## yarn eject
-Note: this is a one-way operation.
-Once you eject, you can’t go back!

-If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
-This command will remove the single build dependency from your project.

-You don’t have to ever use eject.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Your app is ready to be deployed!